-tion of the HPV vaccination decision-maker.
-Sampling was conducted without the probability, and the sample elements were selected based on the researchers' own estimates.
-The research sample was an intentional pattern; it represents a basic set, which in turn represents the optimal model used in this kind of pilot studies.
+The sample in this study has characteristics similar to those in the population.
+In addition it was stratified sample, since it was derived from the target population as a subset of the baseline, according to the criteria of the position of the HPV vaccination decision-maker.
+Sampling was conducted without the probability, and the sample elements were selected based on the researchers own estimates.
+The research sample was intentional pattern; it represents a basic set, which represents the optimal model used in this kind of pilot studies.